atkaper/devtunnel/README.md

   app will for now always be talked to without httpS, to using plain http.
 We could add https targets if needed, but I see no need for it at the moment.
 - it reads the ```~/dev-tunnel.conf``` config file (or creates one)
-- a user-id is constructed from logged on username, your machine name, the required target application port, and a random number to prevent double user-ids.
+- a user-id is constructed from the logged on username, your machine name, the required target application port, and a random number to prevent double user-ids.
 Example user-id:
   ```thijs@fizzgig:8888#672243```.
 - it registers your tunnel, using your user-id.